Kuan Liu

 Accepting Students

-I am an Assistant Professor of Health Services Research at the Institute of Health Policy, Management and Evaluation, University of Toronto, and hold a cross-appointment in the Division of Biostatistics at the Dalla Lana School of Public Health.
-I hold a PhD in Biostatistics from the University of Toronto, a MMath in Statistics-Biostatistics from the University of Waterloo, and a BSc Honours in Statistics from the University of Alberta.
+I am an NSERC Tier II Canada Research Chair in Causal Methods for Health Research and an Assistant Professor at the University of Toronto’s Institute of Health Policy, Management and Evaluation, with a cross-appointment in the Division of Biostatistics at the Dalla Lana School of Public Health.

 My research program focuses on advancing the application of Bayesian methods in the design and analysis of longitudinal observational studies and real-world clinical trials.
 This is achieved through the development of novel methodologies, innovative application of statistical techniques, and close collaboration with clinical and public health research scientists.
 My methodological interests include causal inference, applied Bayesian statistics, longitudinal data analysis, measurement errors and bias analysis, as well as semi-parametric and parametric joint modelling.